 Growing and Caring for Celery Plants:

-to provide plenty of water during the entire growing season, especially during
+water.
+Make sure to provide plenty of water during the entire growing season,

-hot, dry weather.
-If the plants do not get enough water, the stalks will
+especially during hot, dry weather.
+If the plants do not get enough water,

 Did you know?
 Celery plants are native to areas along creeks, where